lennerd/VipxBotDetectBundle/README.markdown

 This bundle adds a detector service to your Syfmony 2 project for detecting different crawlers and spiders.

-The list of bots is coming from the plugin [gbBotDetectPlugin](http://www.symfony-project.org/plugins/gbBotDetectPlugin) created by Philippe Gamache.

 [![Build Status](https://secure.travis-ci.org/lennerd/VipxBotDetectBundle.png)](http://travis-ci.org/lennerd/VipxBotDetectBundle)

 ## Documentation